eajitesh/Reporting-Solution-on-AWS/aws_services_reporting_apps.md

 }
 ```
 * Deploy the app manually using AWS EB application console or using Jenkins using instructions mentioned on the following page: [Continuous Deplivery of Reporting Apps to AWS](https://github.com/eajitesh/Reporting-Solution-on-AWS/blob/master/cicd_reporting_apps_aws.md)

+One could as well use multi-container docker platform configuration of AWS EB or [AWS ECS](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) to deploy the reporting app/APIs.